harshadaP97/playwright-ecommerce-tests/README.md

 - Cancel order and logout flows
 - HTML test report via `npx playwright show-report`
 - Config-driven base URL and credentials

+---

 ## 🚀 CI Integration

 This project is integrated with **GitHub Actions** for Continuous Integration.

-Every time you push changes or create a pull request to the `main` branch, the following steps are automatically triggered:
+Every time you push changes or create a pull request to the `main` branch, the following steps are triggered:

-- Code is checked out and dependencies are installed
+- Code is checked out and dependencies installed
-- Playwright and required browsers are set up
+- Playwright and browsers are set up
-- All tests are executed headlessly
+- All tests run headlessly
-- A full HTML report is generated
-- The report is uploaded as an artifact to the GitHub Actions run
+- HTML report is generated and uploaded as an artifact

-You can view the workflow under the [**Actions** tab](../../actions) of this repository.
+You can view the workflow under the [**Actions** tab](../../actions).

+---

 ## 🧪 Test Scenarios Covered

 - Valid and invalid login attempts
 - Add items to cart
 - Checkout flow with dynamic user and product data
 - Cancel order and return to homepage
 - Product sorting validations

+---

 ## 📁 Folder Structure

 ├── pages/ → Page object files
 ├── tests/ → Test specs (login, checkout, sorting, etc.)
 ├── test-data/ → JSON test data (orders.json, users.json)